 - Summer: Apr.
 15

 - Submit your most current transcripts (high school and/or home school evaluations).
+If you've taken PSAT, ACT, SAT, or AP exams, you should have those scores sent to RACC too.
 Transcripts should be mailed to:

 - After your appointment with your Enrollment Services Coordinator, call 610-607-6224 or 610-372-4721 ext.
-5128 to schedule your placement test.
+5128 to schedule your placement test, if required.
 If you have a documented disability that may require accommodations during the placement test, please contact Disability Services at 610-607-6245 for an intake appointment prior to scheduling your placement test.

 - Prepare for your placement test, then complete your test on your scheduled day.

 - Schedule courses if eligible.
 Early Admission students are permitted to enroll in two (2) courses each semester.
 You must meet the prerequisites for the courses you intend to take.
-If you were accepted to Early Admission based on your standarized test scores, you still may be required to take part or all of RACC's placement test to earn pre-requisites for your requested courses.
+If you were accepted to Early Admission based on your standardized test scores, you still may be required to take part or all of RACC's placement test to earn prerequisites for your requested courses.

 - Pay your tuition and fees by the tuition due dates.